vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mdo.md

 #### Hunting

 Proactively search for threats, malware, and malicious activity across your endpoints, Microsoft 365 mailboxes, and more by using [advanced hunting queries](advanced-hunting-overview.md).
-These powerful queries can be used to locate and review threat indicators and entities for both known and potential threats.
+You can use these powerful queries to locate and review threat indicators and entities for known and potential threats.

-[Custom detection rules](/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules) can be built from advanced hunting queries to help you proactively watch for events that might be indicative of breach activity and misconfigured devices.
+You can build [custom detection rules](/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules) from advanced hunting queries to proactively monitor events that might indicate breach activity and misconfigured devices.

 ### Actions & submissions

 **Action center** shows you the investigations created by automated investigation and response capabilities.
-This automated, self-healing in the Defender portal can help security teams by automatically responding to specific events.
+This automated, self-healing capability in the Defender portal can help security teams by automatically responding to specific events.

 For more information, see [Action center](m365d-action-center.md).